pongrobot/pongrobot-perception/README.md

-# pongrobot_perception
+# pongrobot_perception 1.0.0
 ROS package for processing camera related inputs for the brobot pong robot.
 Includes arduino code for reading IMU orientation from the MPU6050 and publishing into ROS.
+This tag should be run against pongrobot_actuation 1.0.0 for best compatibility.

 ## Dependencies
 - rosserial
 - tf2
+- realsense2_ros_camera
+- realsense2_ros_description
-- realsense2_ros
+- librealsense2
 - pcl_ros
 ### Arduino Dependecies
 - rosserial-arduino
 - I2CDEV/MPU6050
 - VL53L0X (Pololu)

+### A Note on Realsense
+There are currently problems with running the current release of realsense on ARM64 distributed through apt when the camera is configured to use both rgb and stereo depth simultaneously.
+To resolve this, we recommend building and installing librealsense2 and realsense-ros from source and using the ROS wrapper tag [realsense-ros 2.2.24](https://github.com/IntelRealSense/realsense-ros/tree/2.2.24) and the corresponding SDK tag [librealsense v2.44.0](https://github.com/IntelRealSense/librealsense/tree/v2.44.0)

 ## Node Descriptions
 - `tf_broadcaster` - read DMP orientation from MPU6050 and height from VL53L0X using rosserial and broadcast all the transforms on the robot.
 - `cup_detector_node` - run the pointcloud based cup detection, takes in the point cloud published to `/camera/depth/color/points` and output a `geometry_msgs/PoseArray` containing the location of all detected cups.
 A variety of visualization and debugging tools are also provided.
 The majority of the source code is contained in the `CupDetector` object found in `src/CupDetector.cpp`.
 - `game_logic_node` - handle all the game logic for determining the state of the table, picking a target and requesting shot from the launcher.

-## Published Topics
+## Topics
-- `/detector/surface [sensor_msgs/PointCloud2]` - optional topic that publishes a point cloud that shows the detected table surface in red
+- `/detector/surface [sensor_msgs/PointCloud2]`- optional topic that publishes a point cloud that shows the detected table surface in red
 - `/detector/table [geometry_msgs::PolygonStamped]` - optional topic that publishes a rectangular boundary of the detected table surface
 - `/detector/obj [sensor_msgs/PointCloud2]` - optional topic that publishes the segmented objects sitting on the detected table
 - `/detector/cluster [sensor_msgs/PointCloud2]` - optional topic that publishes the output of the euclidean clustering algorithm on the objects with a new color for each cluster
 - `/detector/cup_marker [visualization_msgs/MarkerArray]` - optional topic that publishes a cylinder marker at located at the centroid of each detected cup
 - `/detector/cup_array [geometry_msgs/PoseArray]` - topic for the output of the cup detector, each element contains the centroid location of each detected cup ( published in robot frame)
+- `/detector/calibrate [std_msgs/EmptyMsg]` - signal to activate the calibration routine, this will send updated detector parameters to the parameter server (see pongrobot_perception#4)
+- `/detector/restart [std_msgs/EmptyMsg]` - signal to restart the cup detector.
+This will trigger a parameter reload, applying the new calibration to the detector
+- `/restart [std_msgs/EmptyMsg]` - signal to restart the Game manager, this will reset an persistent game state data
+- `/calibration/request [std_msgs/EmptyMsg]` - signal to request calibration from the calibration node
+- `/calibration/complete [std_msgs/EmptyMsg]` - signal from the calibration node to notify the game manager that the calibration sequence has been completed.
-- `/target_cup [geometry_msgs/PoseStamped]` - the topic for the target cup to hit, (published in launcher frame)
+- `/launcher/target_pose [geometry_msgs/PoseStamped]` - the topic for the target cup to hit, (published in launcher frame)
+- `/launcher/has_ball [std_msgs/Bool]` - signal from the launcher telling if a ball is present.
+Used by the Game Manager to trigger a shot
+- `/launcher/shot [geometry_msgs/PoseStamped]` - signal sent from the launcher to confirm that a shot has completed.
+The location of the shot is included to discriminate between commands

 ## Config Options
+Node rate config options are available in `config/rate_config.yaml` and loaded under the namespace `/rate`
+detector: 10.0 # rate to run the cup detector note (hz)
+game: 10.0 # rate to run the game node at (hz)
+tf_broadcast: 20.0 # rate to run the game node at (hz)

-Camera configuration options are available in `config/cam_config.yaml`.
-In launch files, all config options are loaded as params at `/camera/*`.
+Coordinate frame config options are available in `config/frame_config.yaml` and loaded under the namespace `/frame`
+- `camera_frame_id`: camera frame id
+- `world_frame_id`: world frame id
+- `robot_base_frame_id`: robot base id
+- `robot_center_frame_id`: robot center id
+- `launcher_frame_id`: launcher
-- `camera_x_offset` - x offset from robot center origin to camera frame origin
+- `geometry/camera_x_offset`: X offset from robot center to camera frame
-- `camera_Z_offset:` - Z offset from robot center origin to camera frame origin
+- `geometry/camera_z_offset`: Z offset from robot center to camera frame
-- `launcher_z_offset` - Z offset from robot center to launcher frame
+- `geometry/launcher_z_offset`: Z offset from robot center to launcher frame
-- `camera_frame_id` - camera frame id
-- `world_frame_id` - world frame id
-- `robot_base_frame_id` - robot base frame id
-- `robot_center_frame_id` - robot center frame id
-- `launcher_frame_id` - launcher frame id

-Detector specific config options are available in `config/detector.yaml`
+Cup Detector config options are available in `config/detector_config.yaml` and loaded under the namespace `/detector`
-- `passthrough_max_depth` - the upper limit of depth for the passthrough filter on the input cloud in meters
-- `passthrough_min_depth`- the lower limit of depth for the passthrough filter on the input cloud in meters
-- `obj_max_height` - the height of the tallest object to detect on the table in meters
+- `target_frame_id`: world # frame to perform vision processing in
+- `filter/passthrough_max_depth`: background clipping dist in meters
+- `filter/passthrough_min_depth`: foreground clipping dist in meters
+- `filter/object_max_height`: how far above the detected table to put the top of the box, should be greater than the cup height
-- `eps_angle` - EPS angle for RANSAC plane detection in radians
+- `segment/eps_angle`: EPS angle for RANSAC plane detection in radians
-- `distance_threshold` - inlier distance threshold for RANSAC plane detection in meters
+- `segment/distance_threshold`: how close a point must be to be an inlier in meters (REP 103)
-- `cluster_tolerance` - the euclidean clustering tolerance in meters
+- `cluster/tolerance`: the euclidean clustering tolerance in meters
+- `cluster/min_cluster_size`: smallest allowable point cluster
+- `cluster/max_cluster_size`: largest allowable point cluster
+- `debug/publish_table_cloud`: Show the detected table in red
+- `debug/publish_table_poly`: Show the bounds of the detected table
-- `min_cluster_size` - the min cluster size for the clustering algorithm
+- `debug/publish_obj_cloud`: Show the objects on the table
-- `max_cluster_size` - the max cluster size for the clustering algorithm
+- `debug/publish_cluster_cloud`: Show the output of the clustering segmentation

-Debugging/visualization config options are also available in `config/detector.yaml`.
-They are setup to be easily disabled in an effort to preserve processing power in embedded systems.
-- `publish_table_cloud` - enable `/detector/surface`
-- `publish_table_poly` - enable `/detector/table`
-- `publish_obj_cloud` - enable `/detector/obj`
-- `publish_cluster_cloud` - enable `/detector/cluster`
-- `publish_cup_markers` - enable `/detector/cup_marker`
+- `debug/publish_cup_markers`: Show the detected cups as cylinder markers

+Game Manager config options are available in `config/game_config.yaml` and loaded under the namespace `/game` `calibration_timeout`: The max amount of time the game node will wait for calibration to complete (sec) `launcher_timeout`: The max amount of time the game node will wait for launcher confirmation before assuming failure (sec) `cup_height`: The height of the cup, used to calculate the z component of the target (will be removed in a future version)

 ## Provided Launchfiles
-Launchfiles can be found under `/launch` and coordinate running the required nodes and rviz configurations
+Launchfiles can be found under `/launch` and coordinate running the required nodes and rviz configurations.
+Headless variations of many launchfiles are provided, the only difference is these do not run rviz.
 - `pongrobot_tf.launch` - generate all the robot transforms anf visualize them in rviz
 - `cup_detector.launch` - main node to launch the camera, cup detector and a visualization of the detected cups.
 If enabled, the additional visualization/debugging data is already configured in rviz although some may be hidden initially.
-- `cup_detector.launch` - the same  as `cup_detector` without the visualization.
-Intended to run on the Raspberry Pi running without a display
+- `perception.launch` - launch all the nodes under the perception package including the GameManager, TF broadcaster and the CupDetector

+## Utilities
+Some useful utilities are provided under `/utils`, these are used for setting up system services, remote connections and udev rules.

+### Udev Rules
+Before the package can be run, the appropriate udev rules must be setup.
+This will allow the system to correctly identify USB devices.
+To setup the rule for the transform node, run `sudo cp 11-brobot-tf.rules /etc/udev/rules.d`. *NOTE:* Udev rules for the realsense are not included as they should be installed with the library.

+### Setup Remote Environment
+The system is setup so the robot will normally run without rendering the visualization but it will stream all the necessary data to do so on a remote machine.
+If ROS is properly configured on another computer on the same network, all the visualization and debugging tools such as rviz can connect to the robot.
+In order to speed up this process, a shell script has been provided to quickly set the necessary environment variables for remove visualization.
+To enable remove monitoring, run `source utils/setupRemoteEnv.sh` from the package root.

 ### Running as a Background Service
 The launch files can be installed as a system service, to run in the background on startup.
 This is managed using the [robot_upstart](http://wiki.ros.org/robot_upstart) package.

-The `/launch/scripts/` folder contains several scripts to manage this process:
+The `/utils/service/` folder contains several scripts to manage this process:
 - `install_service.sh` uses `robot_upstart` to install a system service that will run `pongrobot_headless.launch`.
 - `start_service.sh` starts the system service.
 This setting persists across restarts.
 - `stop_service.sh` stops the system service.
 This setting persists across restarts.
 Run this command before you manually run any launch files, to prevent the background service conflicting.